 From 2014 to June 2017 Justin served as the Chief Ministry Officer of the United Methodist Publishing House in Nashville, Tennessee.
 During this time he has also continued to frequently offer lectures, sermons, and lead worship.

-Justin lives in Chapel Hill with his three sons, Zan, Max, and Lawson.
+Justin has three sons, Zan, Max, and Lawson.